mzakany23/ncsh-agent/terraform/ec2/README.md

 1. **Instance Type**: Change the `instance_type` parameter in `main.tf` if you need more resources.
 2. **Region**: Modify the AWS region in the provider block in `main.tf`.
-3. **Basic Auth Username**: Change the username in the htpasswd command in the user_data script.
+3. **Basic Auth Username**: Change the username in the htpasswd command and Docker run command.

 ## Cleanup